 The Trustee has reviewed information available to them from the Principal Employer and their advisers and as a consequence, the Trustee believes the Scheme is well positioned to manage its risks successfully.
 In light of this the Trustee has a reasonable expectation that the Scheme will continue in operational existence for the foreseeable future.
-Accordingly, the Trustee continues to adopt the going concern basis in preparing the Scheme's financial statements.
+Accordingly, it continues or the Trustee to adopt the going concern basis in preparing the Scheme's financial statements.